nus-cs2103-AY2223S1/ip/docs/README.md

 The save file can be located in the same folder with the Raiden `jar` file.

 ![Ui](Ui.png)
 > "Don't try and get me to cook.
-I can take care of anything else, but not that."
+I can take care of anything else, but not that." - Raiden

 ## Help with Commands
 Displays a help message with the list of every command Raiden knows, including the description and the syntax to use